rust-lang/blog.rust-lang.org/posts/inside-rust/2019-10-28-rustc-learning-working-group-introduction.md

 ---

-The [Learning Working Group], formed in April 2019, is focused on making the compiler easier to learn by ensuring that [rustc-guide] and API docs are "complete".
+The [Learning Working Group], formed in April 2019, is focused on making the compiler easier to learn by ensuring that [rustc-dev-guide] and API docs are "complete".
 It is one of the many efforts by the Rust Compiler team to decrease the barrier of contributing to the compiler.
 As noted on the WG’s homepage —

 *This working group aims to accomplish the following:*

-- *Ensure that major components of rustc are covered in rustc-guide*
+- *Ensure that major components of rustc are covered in rustc-dev-guide*
 - *Ensure that API doc coverage is at least 90%*

 The Learning Group is making entry to contribute easier by improving the